takoumbolandry65-tech/Army-Equipment-Tracker/README.md

 The application demonstrates how software can track equipment status, identify who currently has an item, prevent duplicate issues, and maintain a transaction history.

-> **Note:** This project is an educational proof of concept.
-It uses fictional demonstration data and is not an official U.S. Army system.

 ## Features